krummm/void-install-script/README.md

 Make certain both script files are in the same directory before running installer.sh

+This installer will only setup disks with LVM

 # TODO
 ```
 Add input validation and error checking to the scripts